Low FODMAP Asian Tofu Noodle Papaya Salad

 I use Red Boat brand and this recipe works beautifully with it.
 Please use it for best results.

 There is such a thing as “vegetarian” fish sauce.
 Recipes exist and rely heavily on the umami provided by dried shiitake mushrooms.
-While they are high FODMAP, we do have low FODMAP serving sizes of them and we could make a sauce, but I was not going to ask you to do that.
+While dried shiitake mushrooms are high FODMAP, there are low FODMAP serving sizes of them and we could make a sauce, but I am not going to ask you to do that.